Kermalis/VGMusicStudio/README.md

 * Running status in song disassembler
 * MIDI saving - preview the MIDI with the Sequencer class
 * MIDI saving - UI with saving options, such as remapping
+* Understand the last few bytes of a sample

 ## Mario & Luigi: Superstar Saga Engine
 * Properly implement "free notes"